Tel: 0191 232 1927

 • Outstanding - BPTC (2017)

-Steven is a member of the Criminal Bar Association.
+Steven is a member of the Criminal Bar Association and the North-East Circuit.

 Prior to being called to the Bar, Steven worked for the police up to, and including the rank of Superintendent.
-Working predominately in the CID, Steven’s experiences included being appointed as Senior Investigation Officer for overt and covert investigations; and being appointed an ‘Authorising Officer’ under the Regulation of Investigatory Powers Act 2000 (RIPA) where he authorised and reviewed a range of covert police operations.
+Working predominately in the CID, Steven’s experiences included leading overt and covert major crime investigations and being appointed an ‘Authorising Officer’ under RIPA, where he authorised and reviewed a range of covert police operations.

 Prior to joining the police, Steven played rugby professionally for Edinburgh and Bath.